 While the guidance was intended to provide more practical insights on how to develop categories and perform read-across, it failed to provide any illustrative case studies on what constituted sufficient and adequate justification, or how to document such a justification.
 A reporting format is provided as a template within the guidance itself, but no example is available to indicate what level of detail might be required under the respective regulatory programs.

 Indeed, while under REACH there is a need to exploit read-across, there are still many hurdles in terms of characterizing what acceptable and credible read-across represents.
 The lack of practical examples has contributed to that lack of acceptance as has an absence of a framework to characterize the scientific confidence associated with a read-across.
 Industry has made efforts to outline what gaps exist in their understanding of read-across, and more recently what the guiding principles may be.
-A recent ECETOC Task Force on read-across, category, and (Q)SARs published a Technical Report (TR116) to document the current status of approaches.
+An ECETOC Task Force on read-across, category, and (Q)SARs published Technical Report TR116 (2012) to document the current status of approaches.
 At the same time, ECHA considered how to systematically evaluate read-across assessments and started to develop a read-across assessment framework (RAAF) for human health endpoints.
 A workshop between ECHA and Cefic LRI (European Chemical Industry Council’s Long-Range Research Initiative) was held in October 2012 to share experiences and discuss some of the on-going issues in utilizing read-across.
 Further information can be found in Patlewicz, et al. (2013).
 Elements of the RAAF could be published in the future as part of on-going practical and technical guidance.

 A number of tools and projects have been undertaken to help facilitate read-across approaches.
 The OECD, in particular, has made significant effort to promote regulatory applications of non-testing approaches such as (Q)SARs and read-across.
 Under its (Q)SAR program, OECD initiated the development of the OECD QSAR Toolbox to make (Q)SAR technology readily accessible, transparent, and less demanding in terms of infrastructure costs.
 The QSAR Toolbox, currently at version 3.2, assists in the development, evaluation, justification, and documentation of read-across within analogue and category approaches.
 The Toolbox is currently best suited for read-across of “simpler” endpoints such as in vitro genotoxicity, skin irritation, skin sensitization, or acute aquatic toxicity.
 A different conceptual framework of “adverse outcome pathways” (AOPs) (OECD, 2011) will be exploited to assist in the development of read-across for more complex endpoints such as repeated dose toxicity or reproductive/developmental toxicity.
 For the time being, the AOP for skin sensitization (OECD, 2012a) forms the prototypical AOP within the Toolbox.
-The AOP framework is also being described in upcoming revisions to the OECD guidance on grouping of chemicals (2007).
+The AOP framework was described in the revised the OECD guidance on grouping of chemicals (2014b).